aptyInc/dbmigrate/README.md

 ## To Release
-You need to have [goreleaser](https://goreleaser.com/) installed on your machine export GITHUB_TOKEN=`YOUR_GH_TOKEN` git tag -a v0.1.3 -m "Vulnerability Fixes" git push origin v0.1.3 goreleaser
+You need to have [goreleaser](https://goreleaser.com/) installed on your machine export GITHUB_TOKEN=`YOUR_GH_TOKEN` git tag -a v0.1.5 -m "DB SSL Setup" git push origin v0.1.5 goreleaser